 European Commission in the 7th framework programme through the QualiMaster project (grant 619525).

 German Ministry of Economic Affairs and Energy through the ScaleLog project (grant KF2912401SS).

+German Ministry of Economic Affairs and Energy through the IIP-Ecosphere project (grant 01MK20006C).

 We would like to thank Bartu Dernek (content assist) and Adam Krafczyk for their contributions.
 We would also like to thank Stefan Krüger (TU Darmstadt) for his suggestion on min/max of ordered enums.